riceissa/issarice.com/wiki/music-log.md

 Some others:

 - "Dream A Little Dream of Me"---Ella Fitzgerald, Doris Day
-- Taylor Swift---"Blank Space", "Back to December", "The Way I Loved You", "Forever and Always", "Ours", "Red", "Our Song"
+- Taylor Swift---"Blank Space", "Back to December", "The Way I Loved You", "Forever and Always", "Ours", "Red"
 - Neon Genesis Evangelion OST
 - Pokemon OSTs, in particular the Ruby and Sapphire OST